 – Canadian Hospice Palliative Care Association

 Palliative care is a special kind of health care for individuals and families who are living with a life-limiting illness that is usually at an advanced stage.
 The goal of palliative care is to provide comfort and dignity for the person living with the illness as well as the best quality of life for both this person and his or her family.
-A “family” is whoever the person says his or her family is.
-It may include relatives, partners and friends.

 Quality hospice palliative care neither hastens death or prolongs life.
 The goal of hospice palliative care is to improve the quality of life for patients and their families facing problems associated with life-threatening illness.